The Kentucky Center for Investigative Reporting has been named the recipient of regional awards from the Society of Professional Journalists.

 KyCIR won first place for best online investigative reporting for R.G.
-Dunlop’s stories on U.S. Congressman Ed Whitfield and his questionable ties to high-powered lobbyists.
-The Palm Beach Post newspaper earned second place awards in that category.
+Dunlop’s stories on U.S. Congressman Ed Whitfield and

 A WFPL News/KyCIR joint investigation into a troubled tiger exhibit in Southern Indiana earned second place honors in the radio investigative reporting category.
 That project was produced by former reporters Erin Keane and Kristina Goetz.

 Our partners at WFPL also received citations in the Green Eyeshade contest.

 WFPL’s “At Risk” series by Devin Katayama won second place for best documentaries on radio.
 Meanwhile, WFPL’s political reporter Ashley Lopez received a second place award for public service in radio journalism, honoring her work last year with WGCU News and the Florida Center for Investigative Reporting.

 The awards celebrate the best journalism in the following states: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and West Virginia.